Dear Kelly Plantation Residents,

-All residents will need new key cards.
+All residents need new key cards to access these amenities.

 Dear Homeowners,